MicrosoftDocs/sql-docs/docs/big-data-cluster/encryption-at-rest-concepts-and-configuration.md

 * System-managed keys

-  The Big Data Clusters KMS service manages all keys and certificates for SQL Server and HDFS.
+  The Big Data Clusters KMS service manages all keys and certificates for SQL Server and HDFS

 * User-defined keys